ampas/aces-core/README.md

 __Master Branch__

 The current release version of ACES can always be found at the HEAD of the master branch.
-Previous release versions are tagged and are also commits on the master.
-The master branch contains no intermediate commits so all commits on the master branch are tagged and represent a release of ACES.
+The master branch contains no intermediate commits and all commits on the master branch are tagged to represent a release of ACES.

 __Dev Branch__

-All commits between releases will be on the dev branch.
-Commits on the dev branch will be included in the next release version.
-Commits staged on the dev branch, but not yet merged into the master, should be considered non-critical.
-All intermediate commits for a release will be staged on the dev branch before being merged into the master and tagged.
+Intermediate commits between releases will be staged on the dev branch.
+Commits staged on the dev branch, but not yet merged into the master, should be considered as "planned for inclusion" in the next release version.
+Commits on the dev branch will ultimately be merged into the master branch as part of a future release.

 __Hotfixes Branch__

-In some cases it may be necessary to create a hotfixes branch.
+In some instances it may be necessary to create a hotfixes branch.
 The hotfixes branch will include important, but not fully tested, fixes for bugs found in a particular release.
-Hotfixes should only be implemented by developers if the bug they are intended to correct is encountered in the course of production and is deemed to be a barrier to using a particular ACES release.
-Hotfixes, once fully tested, will be merged into dev branch, and ultimately the master.
+Hotfixes should only be implemented by developers if the bug they are intending to correct is encountered in the course of production and is deemed to be a barrier to using a particular ACES release.
+Hotfixes, once fully tested, will be merged into the dev branch, and ultimately the master.

 ## Prerequisites ##